Hargrove

 Not described in source.

-Form: Roundish conic, sometimes roundish oblate; pretty uniform in size and shape.
+Size and Form: Small to nearly medium; roundish conic, sometimes roundish oblate; pretty uniform in size and shape.

 Stem: Medium to rather short and thick.

-Calyx: Medium, open or sometimes partly closed; lobes broad, reflexed.
-Calyx tube urn-shaped.
+Calyx: Medium; open or sometimes partly closed; lobes broad and reflexed.

-Skin: Tough, somewhat waxen, glossy; bright yellow, sometimes with bright blush.
+Skin: Tough, somewhat waxen, and glossy; bright yellow, sometimes with bright blush.
+Dots small to large, often irregular, and russet.

 Core and Seeds: Core medium or below, closed; core lines clasping.
-Carpels broadly roundish, emarginate, tufted.
-Seeds long, acuminate, tufted.
+Carpels broadly roundish, emarginate, and tufted.
+Seeds long, acuminate, and tufted.

-November to March in New York; classed as autumn variety in southern states.
+November to March in New York state.
+In the southern states, the variety is classed as an autumn variety.

 Not described in source.